-- Five stereo inputs, switched with Panasonic TQ-2 relays
+- Four stereo inputs and one mute circuit, switched with Panasonic TQ-2 relays

 - One stereo output

-- Space for the ESP32-DevkitC/NodeMCU, with break-out for all pins
+- Space for the ESP32S/NodeMCU, with break-out for all pins

 - IO pins go high when activating a relay, can be used for indicator LEDs